pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Query String with Dynamic Variable

 Ansible facts can be substituted into the query string.
-Again, quoting is important, so it will be better to provide a separate string to pass into the filter.
+Again, quotation marks are relevant, so it is preferable to define a separate string as a variable within the task.

-In this example the filter expression is used with another built-in function `contains`.
-This function provides a boolean result based on a match with a search string, on any element within the `version` array.
+In this example the filter expression is used with a built-in function, `contains`.
+This function provides a boolean result, based on a match with a search string, on any element within the `version` array.
 The search string in this case is an Ansible variable passed into the query using a jinja2 template.

 ```
 - name: "FUNCTION WITH VARIABLE"